BalajiKottana/Customer_Insights_with_Snowflake_and_PowerBI/Snowflake_integration_with_Power_BI.md

 # Snowflake Integration with PowerBI

+In this page it is assumed that the database, schema and tables are created and data is populated.

 To integrate Snowflake with PowerBI, open PowerBI Desktop and click on get data, opt for Snowflake, enter snowflake server location and warehouse name, in our case warehouse will be POWERBI_WH which was created to when the data is populated.

 ![image](https://user-images.githubusercontent.com/122858293/226086559-78c502bc-2d05-4e73-8ab4-64134b675342.png)